 Numerous YBRA member geologists, both academic and private, taught and conducted their own research at the YBRA permanent field camp.
-YBRA faculty contributions made over the years are too numerous to detail.
-The work conducted through the auspices of the YBRA Camp represents important contributions in the identification of potential reservoirs of oil and gas, that led to the economic utilization of petroleum resources from the complex basin and range relationships in the region, to the more straightforward oil-rich areas of the Williston Basin.
-Many YBRA geologists achieved recognition in their own specific fields of geoscience.
-The following discussion provides short biographies of a few of the notable geologists who came to the YBRA Camp through the years to conduct research, and to share their expertise and knowledge.84
+YBRA faculty contributions made over the years are too numerous to detail, however, the work conducted through the auspices of the YBRA Camp represent an important contribution in the identification of potential reservoirs of oil and gas, that lead to the economic utilization of petroleum resources from the complex basin and range relationships in the region, as well as the more straightforward oil-rich areas of the Williston Basin.
+Some of the cabin names at the camp invoke these individuals, providing a slight nod to their importance.
+Most achieved recognition in their own specific fields of geoscience.
+The following discussion provides short biographies of a few of the notable geologists who came to YBRA Camp through the years to conduct research, and to share their expertise and knowledge.81